Bass trombonist, St. Louis Symphony Orchestra

-Gerard Pagano is originally from Athens, Georgia.
-He received bachelors and masters degrees in music from the Juilliard School in 1987, and was a member of the San Francisco Ballet Orchestra for eight seasons before coming to St. Louis in 1995.
-He has performed with numerous orchestras, including the San Francisco Symphony, the Metropolitan Opera of New York, the San Francisco Opera, the Tanglewood Fellowship Orchestra, and Teton Music Festival Orchestra.
-He has performed master classes at the University of Georgia, Julliard School, Manhattan School of Music, University of Missouri, University of Illinois, Illinois State, and the University of Missouri-Kansas City.
+Now in his 19th season as Bass Trombonist with the St. Louis Symphony, Mr. Pagano is originally from Athens, Georgia.
+He received a BM and MM from the Juilliard School in 1987, and was a member of the San Francisco Ballet Orchestra for eight seasons.
+He has performed with numerous orchestras, including the San Francisco Symphony, the Metropolitan Opera of New York, the San Francisco Opera, the Tanglewood Fellowship Orchestra, and the Grand Teton Music Festival Orchestra.

 Latest Blog Post

 Edwards is proud to be a sponsor of the 2018 Georgia Trombone Summit, which will take place at the University of Georgia on May 23 – 26.
 This four-day event, hosted by Josh Bynum, will feature a stellar cast of musicians, including the Boston Symphony Orchestra trombone section (Toby Oft, Stephen Lange, and James Markey), Marshall […] more ››

 "I have been playing Edwards trombones in orchestras, solo recitals, chamber ensembles, jazz ensembles, and commercial settings for almost twenty years.
 These instruments allow me to get the sound I desire, are free-blowing, and they have such amazing evenness in all registers.
 They are, without a doubt, the best trombones I have ever played.
 Working with Christan to find the best orchestral and jazz horns for me has always been a fantastic experience!
 He is extremely knowledgeable about each model and has always helped select the horns that suited me best."